 - (A) Contracts for construction with a value of more than \$20 million shall be awarded by the Board of County Supervisors, in accordance with the regulations governing the award of bids generally.
-The Board may reject any or all bids without giving reason therefore. - (B) Construction contracts for less than \$20 million may be awarded by the County Executive, in accordance with the regulations governing the award or rejection of bids generally and County policy.
-The head of Procurement Services may reject any or all bids without giving reason therefore. - (C) In addition, the Board may award a single Job Order Construction contract which provides for multiple task orders to accomplish alterations, renovations, building repair and parking improvements for County facilities projects up to \$500,000 per project.
+The Board may reject any or all bids without giving a reason, therefore. - (B) Construction contracts for less than \$20 million may be awarded by the County Executive or his/her designee, in accordance with the regulations governing the award or rejection of bids generally and County policy.
+The head of Procurement Services may reject any or all bids without giving a reason, therefore. - (C) In addition, the Board may award a single Job Order Construction contract which provides for multiple task orders to accomplish alterations, renovations, building repair and parking improvements for County facilities projects up to \$500,000 per project.